 - The Ghat of the only World (Snapshots)

 - Very Short Answer Questions – Based on an extract from poetry to test reference to context comprehension and appreciation.

-- Short Answer Questions – Based on prose, poetry and plays from both the texts.
+- Short Answer Questions – Based on prose, poetry, and plays from both texts.